liyuanouyang/wonal/README.md

 # wonal
-a tool for linear algbra on new architectture
+a tool for linear algbra on new dimm nvm.